 Firstly, it is best to call the police to report the crime.
 Don’t touch anything until you are told it is fine to do so, in case the police wish to attend the scene to look for evidence of who may have performed the crime.
 It may be your vehicle was the latest in a series of similar crimes in the area, in which case every scrap of evidence the police can glean from it could help them catch the thieves.

 The number to ring in this instance is 101.
 You could also walk to the nearest police station and report it there.
 Always remember that 999 should only be dialled in an emergency.
 Never use this number if your car is broken into, unless you arrive back at your car and see someone breaking in.

 Conversely, if your car sustains damage because you were involved in a car accident, you could make a claim against the other party if they caused the impact and you were injured.
 Most times, the other party will stop so you can exchange details following a collision.
 Don’t worry if they do not admit liability – many people won’t because they are unsure of the situation they are in, or what they should and should not say.
 However, make sure you get their details.

 It is rare for someone to cause an accident and to flee the scene, but if this should happen, try and get the number plate of the car or other vehicle they are in.
 You should then call the police to report the accident, and confirm the other driver fled the scene.
 Give them as much information as they can to enable them to try and track down the driver.
 It is an offence to leave the scene of an accident involving one or more other people without exchanging information, just as breaking into a car is an offence.

-Is it possible to make a claim for compensation if your car is broken into?
+Making a claim for compensation if your car is broken into

 The Office for National Statistics revealed there were around 358,000 reported thefts from vehicles and of the vehicles themselves in 2014 alone.
 These are only reported instances – there could well be occasions where the car owner decides not to bother reporting the theft.